 Why we are doing this work

-Wellington Town Hall is one of the city’s grandest, most important and well-used heritage buildings.
-Opened in 1904, it's a listed heritage building in the District Plan and has a New Zealand Historic Place Trust Category One, which means it has high cultural and heritage value for the city.
+Wellington Town Hall is one of the city’s important heritage buildings.
+Opened in 1904, it's a listed heritage building in the District Plan and has a Heritage New Zealand Category One rating, which means it has high cultural and heritage value for the city.

-The Town Hall is an earthquake-prone building, meeting just 20 - 25 percent of the current building code.
+The Town Hall is classed as an earthquake-prone building, being less than 33 percent of the current building code.

 The two main factors that make the building earthquake-prone are:

 - it was built in the 1880s on reclaimed land – mainly uncompacted fill from the cliff face in Lambton Quay, hauled to the site by horse and cart.
 In a significant earthquake, it would be prone to liquefaction